-Gordon S. Marshall Early Career Chair and Assistant Professor of Biomedical Engineering and Chemical Engineering and Materials Science
+Gordon S. Marshall Early Career Chair and Assistant Professor of Biomedical Engineering, Chemical Engineering and Materials Science, and Biological Sciences

 The Computational Systems Biology Laboratory at USC develops mechanistic models of biological processes and utilize the models to:

 - gain insight into the dynamics and regulation of biological systems

 - synthesize and interpret experimental and clinical observations